adriflorence/Python-Data-Structures/README.md

 A Blockchain is a sequential chain of records, similar to a linked list.
 Each block contains some information and how it is connected related to the other blocks in the chain.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
 For our blockchain we will be using a SHA-256 hash (Secure Hash Algorithm 2), the Greenwich Mean Time when the block was created, and text strings as the data.

 The task is to implement blockchain as a linked list.

+# Problem 6: Union and Intersection of Two Linked Lists

+The task is to fill out the union and intersection functions.
+The union of two sets A and B is the set of elements which are in A, in B, or in both A and B. The intersection of two sets A and B, denoted by A ∩ B, is the set of all objects that are members of both the sets A and B.

+Take in two linked lists and return a linked list that is composed of either the union or intersection, respectively.
+Once the problem is complete, create test cases and perform a run time analysis on the code.